hlpostman/Instagram/README.md

 The following **additional** features are implemented:

-- [x] Additional user Experience features:
-	- [x] Separate sign up and login screens like real Instagram
-	- [x] User can navigate to sign up from login screen
-	- [x] User can navigate to login from sign up screen
-	- [x] Password entry is secure
-	- [x] User is notified if desired username is already taken
-	- [x] User can click to see Terms of Use and Privacy policy before signing up
-- [x] Additional code features:
-	- [x] All elements displayed using AutoLayout

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):